 Basketball-U.S. WNBA All-Star Griner's detention in Russia extended -TASS

-March 17 (Reuters) - Seven-times WNBA All-Star player Brittney Griner's detention in Russia for the possession of vape cartridges containing hash oil has been extended until May 19, according to Russian news agency TASS.
+March 17 (Reuters) - Seven-times WNBA All-Star player Brittney Griner's detention in Russia for the possession of vape cartridges containing hash oil has been extended until May 19, Russian news agency TASS reported.

-TASS reported that the Khimkinsky court of the Moscow region ruled to detain Griner for at least two more months.
+TASS said the Khimkinsky court of the Moscow region ruled to detain Griner for at least two more months.

 "The court granted the petition of the investigation and extended the term of U.S. citizen Griner's detention until May 19," TASS quoted the court as saying.